CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-10-02-retire-simple-system-works.md

 It's a simple system which is why I know it works.

 Richard Branson is doing this.
 With Virgin Unite he even let's other via a social network get involved in charity work.
 A brilliant idea.
-Over the years his kids will get more and more responsibility in Virgin and Richard will do more and more charity work.</p>
+Over the years his kids will get more and more responsibility in Virgin and Richard will do more and more charity work.